-Whites is the 2nd full-length album by Leverage Models, releasing Oct.
-26th, 2018 on new label Anachronisme (launched by former Praemedia label founder, Lance Grabmiller).
-50% of label and artist proceeds will be donated to the Southern Poverty Law Center (SPLC)**
+Whites is the 2nd full-length album by Leverage Models.
+50% of label and artist proceeds are donated to the Southern Poverty Law Center (SPLC)**

 Whites was completed late in 2015 while touring North America extensively with Son Lux, Helado Negro and others, performing the critically praised EPs and debut album released on Hometapes.
-Whites documents a band that had evolved from evasive, ‘New Romantic’-tinged bedroom-pop into an uncomfortably ecstatic live band co-fronted by Alena Spanger (formerly of Tiny Hazard) and Shannon Fields.
-Touring extensively, the band unleashed Fripp-worthy guitar solos, a constellation of synthesizers, frenetic Afro-Latin percussion instruments, and the “combustible”, “tent revival fury” of Spanger’s and Fields’ performances.
-Small-label economic troubles initially delayed release in early 2016, and the band has been on live hiatus since the 2016 American presidential election.
+Whites documents a band that had evolved from the evasive, ‘New Romantic’-tinged bedroom-pop into an dis-comfortingly ecstatic live band co-fronted by Alena Spanger (formerly of Tiny Hazard) and Shannon Fields.
+In performance of the "Whites" material, the band began to unleash Fripp-worthy guitar solos, a constellation of synthesizers, frenetic Afro-Latin percussion instruments, and the “combustible”, “tent revival fury” of Spanger’s and Fields’ performances.
+Small-label economic troubles initially delayed release in early 2016, and the band went on hiatus from live performances from the 2016 American presidential election until 2018.
 “As hard as we worked on that record and wanted it to be heard, I couldn’t keep being entertaining and pushing my record, saying ‘look at me’ every night, in the face of what was happening in the country”, Shannon Fields wrote recently.
 “So I shelved it.
 But lately I’ve been feeling isolated in a way that feels unhelpful too.
 I miss and need the community that comes with performing.”

 Whites magnifies the satisfying contradictory extremes of the debut Leverage Models record while embracing a new production clarity and a soft, humane core that runs through its 10 songs.
 The album is resistant to ‘type’ and better reflects the contradictory emotional truths of its time, place and the people who created it.
 Slightly more melancholy than its predecessor, but also more energized and inviting, Whites is a marked evolution from the debut template.
-It is less a protest album than a collection of impassioned, fragmented voices from within a country where facts are less potent than the competing versions of "common sense” and objective reality traded among its citizens: the victimized, predatory, self-assured, lost, wealthy and disenfranchised alike.
+It is less a protest album than a collection of impassioned, fragmented voices: the victimized, predatory, self-assured, lost, wealthy and disenfranchised alike.
 The magical realist character studies that comprise its sun-glittering, euphoric pop melodies are populated with the angry, myopic and morally compromised characters of a dream-hazy, pre-apocalyptic America.
 Although Whites absolutely explodes with hooks and electric melodies, and shakes with propulsive club grooves, it is not at all an easy listen.
 As the band’s short bio reads: “Leverage Models makes pop songs about transubstantiation, ritual abuse, political apathy, divorce, white collar criminals, poverty, white liberal guilt, anxiety, & self-harm. with roto-toms.”

 We hope you both enjoy and find something to care about here.